mincong-h/mincong-h.github.io/_posts/2023-05-29-wechat-networking.md

 the interactions may be different from yours.

-After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, how does WeChat store the information in MacOS, etc. Hopefully, it will allow you to learn a bit more about network troubleshooting and Tencent Cloud as well.
+After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, the difference of DNS configuration between mainland China and oversea, the ICP license of Tencent, and their proprietary protocal mmTLS.
+Hopefully, it will allow you to learn a bit more about network troubleshooting and Tencent Cloud as well.
 Now, let's get started!

 ## Environment